'Our baby dream feels further away'

 Over the next few months we will be exploring our options as part of the PM series on BBC Radio 4.

-It wasn't an easy decision for us to make, to bear our souls to millions of people.
+It wasn't an easy decision for us to make, to bare our souls to millions of people.

-However, if it help one other man, woman or couple start to face the next step in their journey to have a family, then it is worth it.
+However, if it helps one other man, woman or couple start to face the next step in their journey to have a family, then it is worth it.

 Sophie Sulehria will be sharing her story and exploring her options as part of a three-month series on PM on BBC Radio 4.